osg-htc/operations/docs/SLA/event.md

 OSG RabbitMQ Message Bus

 ### Description
-The grid-facing component of this service available for use by all OSG VOs.
+The grid-facing component of this service available for use by all OSG VOs and service providers.
 Service subscribers access queues to exchange data using point-to-point or publish and subscribe patterns.
 See [this](https://en.wikipedia.org/wiki/Message_queuing_service) for further discussion.